-When receiving gifts of money or other property, we should check any tax issues involved.
+When receiving gifts of money or other property, the party should check any tax issues involved.
 When the gifts cross the national borders or involve foreign parties, it becomes more complicated.
-It could entail an additional filing with a government of the foreign country where the foreign party resides.
-And even further, foreign tax liability could arise.
+It could entail an additional filing with a government of a foreign country where the foreign party resides.
 Today, we are going to introduce what report and tax liability the parties should take care of and under what condition, when a U.S. resident receives a U.S located house as a gift from his Korean resident parent.

 Report to the Bank of Korea

 The nationality of the parties doesn’t matter here.
-What does matter is the place of residence of each party.
-The Korean Tax authority (National Tax Service) has an internal rule to apply when deciding who is a resident and who is not.
+Only the place of residence does matter.
+The Korean Tax authority (National Tax Service) has an internal rule to apply to decide who is a resident and who is not.

 Where the property is located doesn’t matter, either.
 As in our example, even though the gifted property is located in the U.S. the transaction must be reported to the Bank of Korea.

-The burden of report is on the Korean resident, not the foreign resident.
+The burden of the report is on the Korean resident’s side, not the foreign resident.

 Gift Tax Liability in Korea

 However, there is a special clause to this general rule.
-That is the article 21 of Adjustment of International Taxes Act(AIT).
-According to this article, when a Korean resident gives as gift any property located abroad to a non-resident, the resident(devisor) shall be obligated to pay the gift tax to the Korean tax authority, notwithstanding Article 4(2) of the Inheritance Tax and Gift Tax Act.
-This AIT clause extends the Korean gift tax liability in case of an international gifts.
+That is Article 21 of Adjustment of International Taxes Act(AIT).
+According to this Article, when a Korean resident gives as a gift any property located abroad to a non-resident, the resident(devisor) shall be obligated to pay the gift tax to the Korean tax authority, notwithstanding Article 4(2) of the Inheritance Tax and Gift Tax Act.
+This AIT clause extends the Korean gift tax liability in case of international gifts.

 In our example, the father gives away his house to this child.
 The father is a Korean resident and the child is a foreign resident.
 The gifted property located in the U.S. That said, aforesaid AIT applies, and the father is liable to pay the gift tax to the Korean tax authority.
 As the parties are in a family member relationship, the chances are that the father cannot claim that he is exempted from the tax liability.

 Then what happened to any taxes already paid to the foreign government?
-If any tax was paid to the US government in connection with this gift, the father will be able to claim that amount to be applied as a tax deduction when calculating and paying the Korean gift tax.
+If any tax was paid to the US government in connection with this gift, the father will be able to claim that amount to be applied as a tax deduction when filing a tax report with the Korean tax authority.

-If you have any question regarding this article or a similar case/situation , please visit our Legal Consultation center or send your inquiry email by clicking here.
+If you have any questions regarding this article or a similar case/situation, please visit our Legal Consultation center or send your inquiry email by clicking here.
 Our Korean qualified lawyer will answer your inquiry promptly.

-Also You can find more articles about the Korean Tax law and cases here.
+Also, You can find more articles about Korean Tax law and cases here.

 © 2019.
 All rights reserved.